 This problem first starts with topics.
 Are you providing value to your audience?
 Are you solving a problem?
 Video helps you build the know, like, and trust factor so incredibly fast, but to get those sales you need to be helping those potential clients.
 The first time I got a client from a YouTube video was about three months after I started, so that’s about 12 or 15 videos at that point.
 It was a one-minute video, I think.
 I was super awkward.
 There was no special lighting.
 I was on an iPhone, I mean yada, yada, yada.
 It was super basic, basically.
 I shared it with a potential client I was talking with, and she hired me and booked my largest package.
 Just a one-minute video, and I know for a fact that it was the one-minute video that sealed the deal because she mentioned it in the post project questionnaire when I asked, “Why did you specifically choose me instead of any other designer?” and she said, “Because I saw you on video.”

-The other big problem with not seeing any ROI from video is not having a call to action within the video.
+The other big problem keeping you from YouTube growth from video is not having a call to action within the video.
 It doesn’t have to be a call to action like, “Hire me now.”
 It could be like, “Hey, today’s workout is a 30-minute, at-home routine, but if you’re ready to have more customized workouts, check out the link in the description.”

 For example, I did a video recently about Instagram apps to use, and after mentioning one app, I said, “Hey, this is an app that probably has a higher learning curve, so if you want a full tutorial on it, let me know.”
 And guess what?
 I got comments from people wanting a tutorial.
 They literally said that in their comment.
 Don’t just say, “Hey, if you enjoyed this video, let me know in the comments.”
 That’s a really bland call to action.
 No one’s going to comment and be like, “I really enjoyed this video.”
 Ask a specific question.